 Level I Introductory/no prerequisites required.

-AOTA CEUs, Texas CE Type 2, NBCOT PDUs, approved by the New York PT Board, California PT Board and the Illinois PT Board.
+Accepted by NBCOT for PDUs.
+Approved by the New York PT Board, California PT Board and the Illinois PT Board.
 For other State PT Board approvals click on CEU Course Approvals on the CEU Course Listing Page.

 High Speed Internet Connection Required.
 Wireless connections may not be consistently fast enough to watch long video files.
 You may need to have your computer connected directly to your high speed modem via an internet cable.